dalibo/ansible-collection-dolibarr/README.md

 We try to keep variable name consistent between the roles composing this collection.

-This collection is currently only tested on Debian 9 and 10.
+This collection is currently only tested on Debian 12.

 ## Tested with Ansible

-2.10
+2.16

 For more information about our testing procedure, you can read the the [dedicated howto](docs/testing.md)